princomp/princomp.github.io/source/lectures/oop/abstract.md

         ```
         public abstract string GenerateLogin();
         ```
         to "force" any derived class to implement a `GenerateLogin` method that does not take any parameter and returns a `string`.
-The derived classes would need to implement a method that overrides the `Person`'s `GenerateLogin` method:
+The derived classes would need to implement a method that overrides the `Person`'s `GenerateLogin` method^[Which should have the same signature *and* return type.]:

         ```
         public override string GenerateLogin(){